nataliamele/DEND/README.md

 <h3>Summary of the project</h3>

-<p>In this project we performed analyses for startup Sparkify to understand what songs users are listening to.</p>
+In this project we performed analyses for startup Sparkify to understand what songs users are listening to.

-<p>Sprakify shared 3 types of JSON log files, which contain information on user activity, songs, artists data.</p>
+Sprakify shared 3 types of JSON log files, which contain information on user activity, songs, artists data.

-<p>To acomplish this task we model STAR schema in Postgres DB and implement ETL pipeline to fetch data from logs. </p>
+To acomplish this task we model STAR schema in Postgres DB and implement ETL pipeline to fetch data from logs.

 <h3>Fact Table </h3>

-<b>songplays</b> - records in log data associated with song plays:
+**songplays** - records in log data associated with song plays:
 * songplay_id
 * start_time
 * user_id